YaliZhang98/mGPS/README.md

   - `training` -- Taxa data of samples used to train the model.
   - `testing` -- taxa abundance data of samples for which predictions are to be generated
   - `classTarget` -- granularity for geographic class prediction either country,city or trasit station etc.
   - `variables` -- a vector containing names of species or taxa to be used as variables for prediction.
-This needs definining even if all taxa/species in the training data frame are to be used, so that geographic information are not mistakenly used as predictors.
+This needs defining even if all taxa/species in the training data frame are to be used, so that geographic information are not mistakenly used as predictors.
   - `hierarchy` -- The geographic hierarchy for predictions i.e. continent –> city -> latitude -> longitude
   - `nthread` -- number of threads to utilise
   - `coast` -- (optional) data.frame of co-ordinates for predictions to be bound by